(from Bible Prophecy Revealed: 2023, by Michael D. Fortner)

 The next head of the beast will likely invade nations that are not in the Mediterranean area, but it will not be able to invade the whole planet.
 But even more than this argument about the whole world, the prophecies in Daniel, when correctly interpreted, also reveal that there will NOT be a one-world government that has control over all nations on Earth.
-This will be shown many times over throughout this book.
+This will be shown many times throughout this book.

 The purpose of the final head of the beast is to wage war upon the world, especially God’s people.
 This war will kill 1/3rd of the global population (or does it refer to the Middle-Eastern/ Mediterranean world?
 That is another detail we cannot know.
 Yet we are expected to believe that the beast is going to come to power by bringing world peace!
-That is total fiction, and proven so in chapter 5.
+That is total fiction, and is proven to be so in chapter 5.

 Just one more!
 In Daniel 4:22, it says the king’s dominion has reached “to the ends of the earth.”
 Did Nebuchadnezzar rule China?
 No, he did not.
-Only a few decades later Babylon was conquered by the Media-Persian Empire that was literally right next door.
-Yet, some people still insist that the future Antichrist will rule the entire planet. 😉
+Only a few decades later, Babylon was conquered by the Media-Persian Empire that was literally right next door.
+Yet, some people still insist that the future Antichrist will rule the entire planet.

 We even use this same type of terminology today.
 Did you know we have never had a world war?
 Yes, it is true.
-We have had two wars that we call world wars, but the whole world was not at war, just many nations and much of the world’s surface, but not literally every nation.
+We have had two wars that we call world wars, but the whole world was not at war; just many nations and much of the world’s surface, but not literally every nation.